The New Moon and the Beginning of Each Month

 - The "full moon" is discovered to be metaphorically, both the start and the finish line for the faithful.

-Question 5:If the months start with the "full" New Moon, wouldn't you sometimes get an 8 or 9 day week?
+Question 4:If the months start with the "full" New Moon, wouldn't you sometimes get an 8 or 9 day week?

-Every time the New Moon comes around, it refreshes the cycle of weeks.
-In other words the lunar cycle of weeks is broken by the New Moon every month, but there are always four weeks in each lunar month that begin on the day following the "full" New Moon day.
+Every time the "full" New Moon comes around, it refreshes the cycle of weeks.
+In other words the lunar cycle of weeks is broken by the New Moon every month, causing the count to start over.
+So, there are always four weeks in each lunar month that begin on the day following the "full" New Moon day.
 The New Moon day and the 30th day, known as translation day, belong to the year and month count and not to the week.
 Neither of these days are part of the Creator's week.
 But they are part of His month and year.
 Ezekiel 46:1 clarifies that according to the heavenly Father, there are three kinds of days and not just work days and Sabbaths.

-Question 6:Is it ever possible to see the dark conjunction phase?
+Question 5:Is it ever possible to see the dark conjunction phase?

 Answer:There is not just one, but two reasons why the "dark conjunction" lunar phase is not only dark but also never visible.
 The first reason is phase related, with the sun only shining on the moon's back side as viewed from earth.
 The half of the moon facing earth is therefore dark with an over abundance of light shining from the first rays of the morning sun all around it.
 The second reason the "conjunction" phase is never visible is position related.
 This dark lunar phase cannot be seen because it is between the earth and the sun at sunrise, and most often on separate latitudes from the sun.
 Both the phase and its position work together to insure consistency, thus it will never be visible.
 This is because each lunar phase is also bound by physical laws to its position in the heavens.
 Outside of latitude variation, each specific lunar phase consistently appears in its exact longitude position every time that specific phase comes around.

-If the ancient Hebrews were to look for the "dark conjunction" lunar phase as the "New Moon", they would have had to go out at sunrise and face the east looking for the moon.
+If the ancient Hebrew people were to look for the "dark conjunction" lunar phase as the "New Moon," they would have had to go out at sunrise and face the east looking for the moon.
 While the moon would not be visible, this could have too easily been confused with sun worship.
-The act of facing the sun at sunrise was considered an abomination to Yahuwah.
-This is exactly opposite of what the Lord Yahuwah taught through the ceremonies of the Sanctuary.
+The act of facing the sun at sunrise was considered an abomination to Yahuah.
+This is exactly opposite of what He taught through the ceremonies of the Sanctuary.
 At sunrise the priests were to face due west toward the Holy of Holies.

-Question 7:When and where in the sky are we to look to observe the first visible crescent New Moon?
+Question 6:When and where in the sky are we to look to observe the "full" New Moon?

-Answer:"Translation" is simply the astronomical term for the day that occurs between the dark conjunction lunar phase and the first visible crescent.
 If the translation day were a day of rest, it would have been clarified in Scripture.
-Since it is not, it can safely be assumed that the translation day was a work day.
-It is a day that belongs to the completion of both the month and the year.
-It had nothing whatever to do with the weeks.
+Since it is not, it can safely be assumed that the translation day is a mere work day.
+It is an important day that belongs to the completion of both the month and the year.
+It has nothing whatever to do with the weeks and NEVER affects the count to each seventh-day Sabbath.